C Compiler (B32CC)

 Warning

-There is no safety for the inline assembly, so you should almost always push and pop any registers you use.
+There is no safety for the inline assembly, so you should push and pop registers if they might be used.

 Entry Point Wrapper